Opentrons/opentrons/api/docs/v2/deck_slots.rst

 .. versionadded:: 2.16

 .. note::
-    The :py:class:`TrashBin` class doesn't have any callable methods, so you don't have to save the result of ``load_trash_bin()`` to a variable, especially if your protocol only loads a single trash container.
+    The ``TrashBin`` class doesn't have any callable methods, so you don't have to save the result of ``load_trash_bin()`` to a variable, especially if your protocol only loads a single trash container.
 Being able to reference the trash bin by name is useful when dealing with multiple trash containers.

 Call ``load_trash_bin()`` multiple times to add more than one bin.
 See :ref:`pipette-trash-containers` for more information on using pipettes with multiple trash bins.